sergiocorreia/stata-require/README.md

 # stata-require

-Ensure package requirements are met
+Ensure all required Stata packages and their specific versions are installed; similar to Python's `requirements`

 ## Install